Azure/iotedge-eflow/eflow-util/eflow-usbip/README.md

 Understand EFLOW-Util PowerShell functions that provide extra mechanisms to connect and disconnect USB devices to the EFLOW VM.

 ### :warning: Important
-_The following functions are samples codes that are not meant to be used in production deployments.
-Furthermore, functions are subject to change and deletion.
-Make sure you create your own functions based on these samples._.
+_The following functions are sample codes that are not meant to be used in production deployments.
+For production use, ensure you validate the functionality and create your own functions based on these samples.
+Furthermore, functions are subject to change and deletion._

 ## Get-EflowUSBDevices